"Peak Oil" - Why Smart Folks Disagree - Part II

 P: What if youre wrong?

 Z: Well, our field by field analysis is among the most detailed in the business, so I really doubt we are wrong on how much oil there is.
 But above ground factors will continue to dictate the end of the age of oil.
 If Im wrong we can begin intense conservation and do odd/even driving days and such -theres lots of cool things as President you could implement.
-But Im not wrong - theres a whole world of oil.
+But Im not wrong - theres a whole world of affordable oil.
 We're yet to even pump half of it.
 The productive capacity today is well over 100 million barrels a day.
+And costs are not important.
+Gross production is!

 P: Well the productive capacity of the First Lady when I met her was 15-16 children but we had only 3.
 Mr Zergin - Thank you for your time.
 On your way out please ask Vice President Schwarzenegger to send in my science team - and have him bring wheat grass shots for the lot.